scot-taylor-ibm/compare-comply/schema.md

       - `type`: The type of attribute.
 Possible values are `Currency`, `DateTime`, `DefinedTerm`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person` as described at [Attributes](/docs/services/compare-comply?topic=compare-comply-contract_parsing#attributes).
       - `text`: The text that is associated with the attribute.
       - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
+  - `effective_dates`: An array that identifies the date or dates on which the document becomes effective.
+    - `confidence_level`: The confidence level of the identification of the effective date.
+Possible values include `High`, `Medium`, and `Low`.
+    - `text`: An effective date, which is listed as a string.
+    - `text_normalized`: The normalized form of the effective date, which is listed as a string.
+This element is optional; that is, the service output lists it only if normalized text exists.
+    - `location`: The location of the date as defined by its `begin` and `end` indexes.
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+  - `contract_amounts`: An array that monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.
+    - `confidence_level`: The confidence level of the identification of the contract amount.
+Possible values include `High`, `Medium`, and `Low`.
+    - `text`: A contract amount, which is listed as a string.
+    - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+  - `termination_dates`: An array that identifies the date or dates on which the document is to be terminated.
+    - `confidence_level`: The confidence level of the identification of the termination date.
+Possible values include `High`, `Medium`, and `Low`.
+    - `text`: A termination date, which is listed as a string.
+    - `text_normalized`: The normalized form of the termination date, which is listed as a string.
+This element is optional; that is, the service output lists it only if normalized text exists.
+    - `location`: The location of the date as defined by its `begin` and `end` indexes.
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+  - `contract_types`: An array that identifies the document's contract type or types.
+    - `confidence_level`: The confidence level of the identification of the contract type.
+Possible values include `High`, `Medium`, and `Low`.
+    - `text`: A contract type, which is listed as a string.
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+    - `location`: The location of the contract type as defined by its `begin` and `end` indexes.
+  - `contract_terms`: An array that identifies the duration or durations of the contract.
+    - `confidence_level`: The confidence level of the identification of the contract terms.
+Possible values include `High`, `Medium`, and `Low`.
+    -  `text`: A contract term, which is listed as a string.
+    - `provenance_ids`: An array that contains zero or more keys.
+Each key is a hashed value that you can send to IBM to provide feedback or receive support.
+    - `location`: The location of the contract term as defined by its `begin` and `end` indexes.
   - `tables`\*: An array that defines the tables identified in the input document.
     - `location`: The location of the current table as defined by its `begin` and `end` indexes in the input document.
     - `text`: The textual contents of the current table from the input document without associated markup content.